-11.14 Notice to Executive Committee.
-Prior to any suspension or revocation of the License of any member of Senior Gaming Management, or Related Person (provided that the Commission has knowledge that such individual is a Related Person), the Commission shall provide written notice to the Executive Committee and the Manager seventy-two (72) hours prior to the issuance of the suspension or revocation.

-11.15 Record of Proceedings.
+- 11.14 Notice to Executive Committee.
+Prior to any suspension or revocation of the License of any member of Senior Gaming Management, or Related Person (provided that the Commission has knowledge that such individual is a Related Person), the Commission shall provide written notice to the Executive Committee and the Manager seventy-two (72) hours prior to the issuance of the suspension or revocation, - 11.15 Record of Proceedings.
 The Commission shall maintain a complete and accurate record of all proceedings relating to the issuance, denial, temporary suspension, suspension, revocation of all Licenses and of the imposition of any fines on a Licensee or imposition of a condition on a License.
-Records pertaining to the issuance, denial, temporary suspension, suspension, revocation of a License and of the imposition of any fines on a Licensee or imposition of a condition of a condition on a License and of the imposition of any fines on a Licensee or imposition of a condition of a condition of a License and of the imposition of any fines on a Licensee or imposition of a condition of a condition of a License shall be confidential and be handled in compliance with Section 8.
+Records pertaining to the issuance, denial, temporary suspension, suspension, revocation of a License and of the imposition of any fines on a Licensee or imposition of a condition on a License shall be confidential and be handled in compliance with Section 8. - 11.16 Appeals.

-11.16 Appeals.
 Any Person, other than the Manager, the Manager's Affiliates, a Financial Source, a Major Gaming Resource Supplier or a Related Person appealing an Adverse Commission Action or Manager Adverse Commission Action pursuant to Sections 11.17 and 11.18, aggrieved by a final decision of the Commission to condition, grant, deny, suspend or revoke a License or impose any fines on a Licensee may appeal the decision to the Jamul Tribal Court, as well as any courts to which the decisions of the Jamul Tribal Court may be appealed, which decisions shall be binding upon the Commission and aggrieved Person.
-A temporary suspension of an individual's license will be reviewed pursuant to Section 11.13(b) prior to any appeal.

-11.17 Appeals for Major Gaming Resource Suppliers and Financial Sources.
+A temporary suspension of an individual's license will be reviewed pursuant to Section 11.13(b) prior to any appeal. - 11.17 Appeals for Major Gaming Resource Suppliers and Financial Sources.
 Major Gaming Resource Suppliers and Financial Sources may appeal any of the following Commission actions: (a) imposition of a fine on the Major Gaming Resource Supplier or Financial Source; (b) denial of an Application for a License of the Major Gaming Resource Supplier or Financial Source; or (c) suspension, revocation, or imposition of conditions on a License issued to the Major Gaming Resource Supplier or Financial Source after an administrative hearing pursuant to Section 11.12(b) of this Ordinance (each, an "Adverse Commission Action").
-For purposes of this Section 11.17, any Major Gaming Resource Supplier or Financial Source requesting an appeal is referred to as an "Aggrieved Major Vendor."
-Any Adverse Commission Action must be communicated by the Commission to the Aggrieved Major Vendor in writing.
+For purposes of this Section 11.17, any Major Gaming Resource Supplier or Financial Source requesting an appeal is referred to as an "Aggricycd Major Vendor."
+Any Adverse Commission Action must be communicated by the Commission to the Aggricycd Major Vendor in writing.
 Within ten business days after the Commission's written notice of the Adverse Commission Action is received, the Aggrieved Major Vendor must send written notice of appeal by certified mail, return receipt requested, to the attention of the Executive Director at the Commission office.
 The Aggrieved Major Vendor and the Executive Director shall meet and confer in a good faith attempt to resolve the dispute through negotiation not later than ten days after receipt of the notice by the Executive Director, unless both parties agree in writing to an extension of time.
 The Aggrieved Major Vendor may request that the dispute be settled by binding arbitration under the commercial arbitration rules of the American Arbitration Association (the "AAA").
 The arbitration shall be conducted pursuant to Section 11.19.
 Should any Aggrieved Major Vendor inadvertently miss a deadline under this Section 11.17 by a period not to exceed three business days, such missed deadline shall not be considered a bar to the Aggrieved Major Vendor's right to appeal the Adverse Commission Action.